lsxliron/Zahn-Center-Hackathon-Starter-Kit/flask_example/README.md

 @example_blueprint.route("/", methods=["GET"])
 ```
 This creates a *Route* to a function.
 Meaning, when the user will navigate to `www.example.com`, he will get to the route that in charge of `/`.
-When you careate a Route, you need to define which methods the browser can user (GET, POST, etc.)
+When you create a Route, you need to define which methods the browser can user (GET, POST, etc.)

 ### Templates
 Flask uses [Jinja2](http://jinja.pocoo.org) templating engine.
 This is useful to perform some logic operations on our backend the return variables to the HTML files.